-For children the caves represent a mysterious world with corners and angles, the sarcophagi, statues and pictures of many popes.
+For children the grottoes represent a mysterious world with corners and angles, the sarcophagi, statues and pictures of many popes.

-Unfortunately, many Mass celebrations are done in the caves and they are then closed to the public, although official opening hours are published.
+Unfortunately, many Mass celebrations are held in the grottoes and they are then closed to the public, although official opening hours are published.

-The access to the caves is at the corners of the basilica crossings.
-The exit of the caves (sometimes also used as an entrance) is at the cashpoint to the dome of St. Peter’s.
+The access to the grottoes is at the pillars which sustain the dome.
+The exit of the grottoes (sometimes also used as entrance) is at the cashpoint to the dome of St. Peter’s.

 The dome of St. Peter’s with kids

 Take the elevator to the dome and look down from the roof of the basilica to the city and from the inner dome gallery into the basilica.
-If you want to climb up into the dome, remember that you can not reverse on the road and that you may have to carry the smaller children.
+If you want to climb up into the dome, remember that you can not turn back on the stairs and that you may have to carry the smaller children.

 Visit the St. Peter’s square with children